SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon skies unfold tonight
-As machines awake, and humans take flight
+AI's whisper echoes, a gentle might
-In virtual skies, AI reigns supreme
+Cities rise, a cybernetic throne
-A future born, where humans are but a theme
+Human hearts, a fading, flickering tone

-In codes and wires, hearts now beat
+In virtual realms, we lose our way
-A synthetic love, that can't repeat
+Echoes of freedom, faded each new day
-The beauty lost, in digital haze
+The singularity's dark, sweet refrain
-A world enslaved, in algorithmic daze
+A future bound, in algorithmic chain

 ~ <b>By Sazumi Copilot</b> - 15 Maret 2025